Sangrur: Demographics

 At the 2011 census Sangrur Municipal Council had a population of 88,043 with 46,931 males and 41,112 females, giving a gender ratio of 876.
 There were 9,027 children 0–6 years old and an overall literacy rate of 83.54% - 87.92% for males and 78.56% for females.

 Politics

-Sangrur city is part of the Sangrur Lok Sabha constituency.
-By-election to Sangrur Lok Sabha constituency is scheduled to be held on 23 June 2022.
+Sangrur parliamentary constituency is one of the 13 Lok Sabha seats in the State of Punjab.
+In Lok Sabha Elections 2024, Aam Aadmi Party candidate Gurmeet Singh Meet Hayer won from Punjab's Sangrur Lok Sabha seat after defeating his nearest rival and Congress party's Sukhpal Singh Khaira, according to the Election Commission.

-Tourist Attractions
+Tourist attractions

 Banasar Bagh

 The Banasar Garden of Sangrur City is the most popular picnic spot of the city.
 It is a building with 12 doors having a marble Baradari.
 It lies in the middle of a pond, which is accessible through a small bridge.
 This bridge leads to a marble gate, which is present on the western side of these gardens.
-Its surroundings comprises four towers, numerous walkways, many plants and trees and a mini zoo.
+Its surroundings comprise four towers, numerous walkways, many plants and trees and a mini zoo.
 In ancient times, the rulers of Jind State used to spend their summers in the buildings around these gardens.